hananeouhammouch/MLPipelineinAzure/README.md

 3. Create a Model using Azure Auto ML "https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml"

-4. Compare the best performing model between the two created solutions based on their Accuracy where i
+4. Compare the best performing model between the two created solutions based on their Accuracy

+**The best model is described below  :**

+The best performing model "VotingEnsemble" with the Accuracy of "0.
+92014" was the result of the Auto ML run.